Jonhson1997/Jsbot/README.md

 		line on 17 replace 'useridarray' by you wanna add user or comment (it mean // or /**/) line on 540 replace 'Ocp-Apim-Subscription-Key' by your Subscription-Key

+	on cmd:
+		node Jsbot.js
+		if success cmd will display "機器人已運行囉,port: 3001"
 Remark:

 	you can find your 'accessToken' and 'channelSecret' in here: https://developers.line.me/console/